edgelesssys/constellation/rfc/image-discoverability.md

 ## Future extensions

-A lookup table for available image versions might be added in the future.
+- A lookup table for available image versions might be added in the future.
+- The lookup table can be signed using a signing key that is only used for that purpose.